hyecheol123/NomadCoder-CustomHooks/README.md

     - Works when component mounts and updates
   - `useClick()`: Execute a function when an element clicked
   - `useConfirm()`: Ask user before do certain action
+  - `usePreventLeave()`: Ask user if s/he really want to exit the window